rzelazko/lime-tracker/README.md

 ## Progressive Web Application

 [Lime Tracker](https://lime-tracker.com/) is a [Progressive Web Application](https://angular.io/guide/service-worker-devops).
-It can be installed on customer device.
+It can be installed on the end user device.
 Debugging information about NGSW can be found under URLs:

 - [https://lime-tracker.com/pl/ngsw/state](https://lime-tracker.com/pl/ngsw/state)